Weight Loss Surgery

 Bariatric patients can save 50 percent or more by traveling abroad.

-In countries with national health plans, financial support may be available (although fewer than half of all bariatric surgeries in the UK are covered under the National Health Service), but waiting lists can be as long as three or four years.
-During that time, obesity can worsen and serious diseases such as diabetes can develop.
+In countries with national health plans, financial support may be available, although fewer than half of all bariatric surgeries in the UK are covered under the National Health Service.
+Waiting lists can be as long as three or four years.
+During that time, obesity can worsen and serious conditions can develop, such as diabetes and joint deterioration.
 Some patients would rather travel than wait.

 Desperate to achieve weight loss, some patients overlook or minimize the dangers that bariatric surgeries pose.
 For example, the decreased absorption of food energy, vitamins, and minerals that occurs after a duodenal switch procedure raises the risk of malnutrition and the poor health that can go along with it.